hnxue/support_rnn/README.md

 ### Probing task

-- Existing probing tasks of sentences
+- Existing probing tasks of sentences (not significant)
-- Probing with LIWC result
+- Probing with LIWC result (some linguistic features with high correlation)

 ### Double check with decision trees

 - Higher accuracy